mandober/debrief.haskell/hs.GLOSSARY.md

 ## Rigid type
 Rigid types originally went under the name "user-specified types", but the change was made [probably] because the current term unambiguously and uniquely pinpoints the issue.
 The term is the most comfortably used in GHC errors (the "typefucker" Easter egg is said to be triggered when the user provokes GHC to issue exactly 23 error msgs pertaining to a single type expresion), especially in situations involving type variables in polymorphic functions.
 They are dual to wobbly (co-rigid :) types, i.e. GHC-inferred types.
 [A/N] The division to rigid and wobbly types is perhaps significant from the aspect of the type-checker, which must makes sure all expressions are assigned an explicit type, procured one way or the other.
 The names chosen for these two sorts of types seem (to me) to imply that a type-less expression may wobble around a bit, making the type-checker busy re-infering its type (the type annotation is in the "flow").
 But when the user slaps it with a type- annotation, the wobbling stops since an explicit type fox the expression in place, preventing any modification that is not accompanied by the corresponding type adjustment.

+## Run-time system
+Run-time system (RTS) is the program that actually executes compiled Haskell code.
+RTS is impure, thus allowing Haskell functions to remain pure.
+Within Haskell, an effectful function is pure because side effects are still represented by datatypes that only describe various effects.
+It is only when RTS executes a program that effects are executed, affecting the environment.
+RTS schedules and manages the execution of Haskell programs.
+It takes care of threading, inlcuding concurrency and parallelism, manages memory, garbage collection, etc.

 ## seq
 The `seq` function works by returning its second argument, while it ties to evaluate the first one into the normal form.
 In `seq a b`, the value of `a` is always evaluated before `b`.